New Zealand's Next Top Model season 2

-New Zealand's Next Top Model, Season 2 is the second season of New Zealand's Next Top Model, a reality TV show based on America's Next Top Model.
+New Zealand's Next Top Model, Season 2, is the second season of New Zealand's Next Top Model, a reality TV show based on America's Next Top Model.
 Auditions started on 5 June 2010 in Auckland and ended on 13 June 2010 in Tauranga.
-Fourteen young women compete for the title of New Zealand's Top Model for a chance to start their career in modeling.

-The prize for this season was: A contract with 62 Model Management, 1-year contract with CoverGirl cosmetics, an 8-page editorial in CLEO magazine, an all-expense paid trip to Sydney to meet with Ursula Hufnagl of Chic Model Management, a trip to Los Angeles to meet with Alexis Borges of NEXT Model Management, and a brand new Ford Fiesta.
-The catchphrase for this season was "All That Glitters Is Gold".
+In this season, fourteen young women compete for the title of New Zealand's Top Model and a prize package comprising a contract with 62 Model Management, a one-year contract with CoverGirl cosmetics, an eight-page editorial in CLEO magazine, an all-expense paid trip to Sydney to meet with Ursula Hufnagl of Chic Model Management, a trip to Los Angeles to meet with Alexis Borges of NEXT Model Management and a brand new Ford Fiesta.
+The catchphrase for this season was "ALL THAT GLITTERS IS GOLD".

 The international destination for this Season was Phuket, Thailand for one episode with six contestants.

 The winner was 19-year-old Danielle Hayes, from Kawerau, Eastern Bay of Plenty; making her the only Maori contestant to win the title.

 New Zealand's Next Top Model Season 2 was aired on TV3 New Zealand from early August to late October 2010.